whisthq/monitor-webserver/README.md

 ## Development

 We have basic continuous integration set via GitHub Actions.
-For every push or PR to master, the commit will be built and attempted to format via Python Black.
-You should always make sure that your code passes the tests in the Actions tab.
+For every PR to master, the commit will be built and a series of tests will be run via `pytest`.
+The runner will also attempt to format the code via Python Black and will report failure if the code isn't already formatted.
+See **Styling** below for setting pre-commit hooks and/or IDE integration for linting.

 ### Local Setup (Windows/MacOS)

-Since the `monitor-webserver` runs independently from any other services, and that it already has access to the SQL databases, we currently do not do testing on local machines.
+Since the monitor webserver runs independently from any other services, and that it already has access to the SQL databases, we currently do not do testing on local machines.
 If the time comes where we have testing SQL tables, the monitor webserver will be changed to accomodate local testing.

 ### Run on Heroku